 RAHC provides cultural orientation prior to your first placement.
 RAHC also offers free eLearning, including the Ear Health modules.
-RAHC’s eLearning is a great, free resource for any health professional interested in learning about remote and Indigenous health.
+RAHC’s eLearning is a great, free resource for any health professional interested in learning about remote and Aboriginal and Torres Strait Islanders health.

 To be eligible for a RAHC placement you must: